-Join Mike Meyers for an in-depth discussion in this video Graphics cards, part of CompTIA A+ Exam Prep (220-901) Part 4: Displays and Printers.
+Join Mike Meyers for an in-depth discussion in this video Graphics cards, part of CompTIA A+ (220-901) Cert Prep: 4 Displays and Printers.

 - Installing a video card really isn't that big of a deal,…but there's gonna be a couple of features…that we need to watch out for.…First of all, one of the things you gotta be careful about…is don't buy a video card that your monitor can't handle.…Now, it's not that big of a deal, but say for example,…you get a video card that has only DVI connections…and your monitor only uses VGA, you're gonna find yourself…needing one of these little connectors.…These DVI-to-VGA connectors often come with video cards…and I've got a couple of hundred, so send me an email…if you need one, I'll give you a free one.…